star-whale/docs/docs/userguide/runtime.md

 Starwhale works well with virtualenv, conda, and docker.
 If you are using one of them, it is straightforward to create a Starwhale Runtime based on your current environment.

 Multiple Starwhale Runtimes on your local machine can be switched freely by one command.
-You can work on different projects without messing up the environment.

-Starwhale Runtime consists of two parts: the base image and the dependencies.
+You can work on different projects without messing up the environment.Starwhale Runtime consists of two parts: the base image and the dependencies.

-### The base image
+## The base image

 The base is a docker image with Python, CUDA, and cuDNN installed.
 Starwhale provides various base images for you to choose from; see the following list: